-Writers are using transitions for showing connections between pieces of information.
+Writers are using transitions to show connections between pieces of information.

 Those connections are helpful for the reader to understand the writer’s purpose and the content.